SAP Standards for Credit Students

-Click here to calculate your GPA.
+Click here to calculate your cumulative GPA.

-If you enrolled at Chattanooga State 10 years ago and return this semester, all of your credits and grades will count toward your eligibility.
+All of your classes and grades that you have ever attempted will count toward your cumulative GPA, even if you enrolled at ChattState 10 years ago and return this semester.
 There is no possibility that your grades or attempted credits can be discounted from your SAP eligibility.

 Grade